FIND OUT ABOUT AN AMAZING ITINERARY FOR 14 DAYS IN ITALY

 On your way back, stop in Lucca – a lovely, charming medieval town.

-Located in the northern part of Tuscany, this walled city offers visitors a unique combination of history and culture that is hard to find elsewhere.
+Located in the northern part of Tuscany, this walled city offers a unique combination of history and culture.

-With its cobbled streets, lush gardens, and iconic architecture, Lucca provides an atmosphere of timeless beauty and charm.
+With its cobbled streets, lush gardens, and iconic architecture, I truly enjoyed strolling through Lucca.
 Its ancient walls, which date back to the 16th century, still stand tall and serve as a reminder of the city’s rich history.

 THINGS TO DO AND PLACES TO VISIT IN LUCCA